excid3/rails/guides/source/getting_started.md

 Adding In Stock Notifications
 -----------------------------

 A common feature of e-commerce stores is an email subscription to get notified when a product is back in stock.
-Now that we've seen the basics of Rails, let's add this feature to our e-commerce store.
+Now that we've seen the basics of Rails, let's add this feature to our store.

 ### Basic Inventory Tracking